dane-9/gemini-srt-translator-gui/README.md

 ### File Output

-Translated files are saved in the same directory as the source files with the naming pattern:
+Translated files are saved in the same directory as the source files with the naming pattern chosen:
+{lang_code} is in accordance with ISO-639-1
 ```
-original_file.sv.srt  # Swedish translation
+original_file.sv.srt  # Swedish lang_code translation
-original_file.fr.srt  # French translation
+original_file.fr.srt  # French lang_code translation
 ```

 ## Advanced Configuration